 What is a lecture?
 How is it different to a seminar?
 How do modules work?

-Our Virtual Learning Environment (VLE) – This platform is used by staff and students to support you throughout your modules and courses.
-You can access it via a web browser and through the mobile app.
+You’ll use Canvas a lot as a student, so it’s definitely worth getting to know it early!
+Canvas is our Virtual Learning Environment (VLE).
+This platform is used by staff and students to support you throughout your modules and courses.
+You canaccess it here on the web, or through the Canvas mobile app once you have enrolled.

-Take part in our course to get to grips with the digital programmes and skills you’ll need throughout your studies.
+You can take part in our Digital Skills course to get to grips with the digital programmes and skills you’ll need throughout your studies.

-If you are relocating to London in order to study with us, please do remember to register with a doctors’ surgery so that your medical support can be provided.
+You’ll need to register with a GP’s surgery so that your medical support can be provided.

 If you are relocating to London to study with us, please do remember to join your local Electoral Register.
 To be eligible to vote in UK elections you must be one of the following: